cwarden45/DTC_Scripts/Helix_NatGeo_2.0/README.md

 I uploaded my Geno 2.0 data and reports to [my PGP page](https://my.pgp-hms.org/profile/hu832966), if anybody wants to look into those.

+***So, overall, I learned more about the mitochondrial and Y-chromosome markers.
+However, I wouldn't typically recommend this to other people who already have 23andMe genotyping (and I would recommend 23andMe over Geno 2.0 overall).***

 Raw Data File Conversion
 -----------